ibexa/documentation-developer/docs/api/field_type_type_and_value.md

+---
+description: The basis of all Field Types are their Type and Value classes, containing, respectively, the logic and the data for the Fields.
+---

 # Type and Value

 A Field Type must contain a Type class which contains the logic of the Field Type: validating data, transforming from various formats, describing the validators, etc.